AUDIO VISUALS (AVs) at Primrose Park Photography

 Less is more.
 Be frugal with effects and transitions.
 Adding movement to still images should be minimal as it can be distracting unless subtle.

 Timing may need fine tuning to suit your music.

 Audio could include the sound track from your video footage, voice, and or music.
 Finding the right music to enhance the visual show can be a real challenge.
 Most editing software will include useful sound files, such as crowds, machinery, rain and thunder.

-Copyright: All music must be free of Copyright.
+Copyright: All music posted on the PPP website must be free of Copyright.
 More details on the "Nuts & Bolts" page.